sparkfun/qwiic_otos_py/DESCRIPTION.rst

-Qwiic <Example Package Title>
+Qwiic OTOS Py
 =============================================

-This is a short description of this package.
+The Python Package for the Qwiic Optical Tracking Odometry Sensor.